fakela/documentation/build-your-first-document-parsing-api/training-interface.md

+[block:callout]
+{
+  "type": "info",
-[block:callout] { "type": "info", "body": "This section describes the training cycle of your deep learning algorithm." } [/block]
+  "body": "This section describes the training cycle of your deep learning algorithm.", "title": ""
+}
+[/block]

 ### Create a dummy API